Cable Anchors

 Equipment Used

-• Large-diameter rotary drill rigs
+• Track and crane-mounted rotary and rotary-percussion drill rigs

 • Multi-strand hydraulic stressing jacks